 Air fresheners also include so-called air care, deodorizer, odor control and neutralizer products.
 In addition to site-specific units or portable products, air fresheners can include scented air systems, which deliver fragrance throughout a space, such as by connecting a fragrance diffuser to the heating, ventilation, and air conditioning system.
 In this paper, air fresheners are considered as products designed to impart an aromatic fragrance or a masking fragrance into the air; they are not considered to include air cleaning devices designed to filter or purify the air.

-For more on #3 and the remaining questions, please see the full article printed in Building and Environment.
+For more answers to additional questions, please see the excellent full article printed in Building and Environment.

 This is an open access article and can be freely shared.